The 2015 Graves-Chapple Research Center's corn and soybean variety demonstration results:

-Individuals needing to obtain or renew their Private Pesticide Applicator certification for the purchase of restricted use pesticides may come into the Atchison County University of Missouri Extension office and watch a 2 to 3 hour training video.
-The training is free, except for $12 for the Private Pesticide Applicator Reference Manual, if you already have the manual, then you will need to bring it to the training.
+Individuals needing to obtain or renew their Private Pesticide Applicator certification for the purchase of restricted use pesticides may come into the Atchison County extension office and watch a two- to three-hour training video.
+The training is free, but the Private Pesticide Applicator Reference Manual is $12.
+If you already have the manual, you must bring it to the training.
 Family members can share one manual.

 Cash renting farm land

-The University of Missouri just released the results of their most recent cash rent survey in the 2011 Cash Rental Rates in Missouri.
+The University of Missouri just released the results of their most recent cash rent survey in the 2015 Cash Rental Rates in Missouri (PDF).
 These rates were compiled using the survey responses of 226 Missourians who are involved with cash renting farm land.
-Every rent situation is different so this guide should be used as a reference in addition to considering other factors in your area, including: average yield, soil types, the number of acres available for rent in the area and the demand of rental land.
-The guide includes rates of crop and pasture land by acre, crop land by yield, pasture by stocking rate, and rates for farm buildings.
+Every rental situation is different, so this guide should be used as a reference in addition to considering other factors in your area, including average yield, soil types, the number of acres available for rent in the area and the demand of rental land.
+The guide includes rates of crop and pasture land by acre, crop land by yield, pasture by stocking rate and rates for farm buildings.

 The rates reported in this guide are based on a statewide survey conducted by mail in the summer of 2012.
 Farmers, agribusiness firms, aerial applicators and land improvement contractors responded to questions on the rates they were charging or paying in 2012 for custom services, excluding the cost of materials being applied.

 MU Extension publication G302, 2012 Custom Rates for Farm Services